Turan Manafov

-Turan Manafov (born 19 August 1998) is an Azerbaijani professional footballer who plays as a left-back for Stellenbosch F.C in the South African Premier Division.
+Turan Manafov (born 19 August 1998) is an Azerbaijani professional footballer who plays as a left-back for South African Premier Division club Stellenbosch.

 Club career

 On 23 September 2018, Manafov made his debut in the Azerbaijan Premier League for Sumgayit against Keşla.

 On September 10, 2024, Kapaz signed a contract with Manafov until the end of the season.

+On 29 January 2026, Azerbaijan Premier League club Qabala announced the loan signing of Manafov from Stellenbosch, until the end of the 2025–26 season.
+On 1 June 2026, Gabala announced that Manafov had returned to Stellenbosch after his loan deal had expired.